stap777/PRITHVI/backend/README.md

 ---

-## 🤝 Git Workflow & Branching Strategy
+## Git Workflow and Branching Strategy

 Our team coordinates code integration using the following branching structure: